SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/configure-syskit-point-on-azure-vm.md

 If the connection is successful, click **Next** to proceed.

-{% hint style="warning" %}
-**Please note!**
-If you have provisioned **separate Azure Virtual Machines** for Azure SQL database and SysKit Point installation, **make sure that they are deployed to the same Virtual Network** and the SysKit Point server **can establish a connection to the SQL Server** by following the [guidelines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-connect#connect-to-sql-server-within-a-virtual-network) from Microsoft.
-{% endhint %}

-### Service Settings Step
+## Service Settings Step

-Here you must provide a [Service account](permission-requirements.md#service-account) provided by the Azure administrator.
-The Service account will be used for running the automatic actions performed by SysKit Point, such as:
+Here you must provide a [Service account](prerequisites/create-azure-vm.md#service-account) that will be used for running the automatic actions performed by SysKit Point, such as:

 * **Office 365 auto discovery and data crawl**
 * **Writing the collected data to a specified SQL database**